lahmatiy/component-inspector/README.md

 Used in DOM viewer to get name for nested components.
 Override function if those names should be provided.

+#### getNestedComponentNodeLocation(node)

+Allow provide location for nested component root node.
+If not defined `getNodeLocation` is used.

 #### domAttributeFilter(attribute)

 Allow to filter output attributes in DOM viewer.
 For example, React adds `data-reactid` attribute to every element, but we don't want to show it.
 In this case, method could be: